-Practitioners of forensic genetics – including reporting officers, forensic geneticians, lawyers, accreditation bodies – having a University degree (at least BSc) or an equivalent degree of a higher education programme
+Practitioners of forensic genetics – including reporting officers, lawyers, accreditation bodies – having a University degree (at least BSc) or an equivalent degree of a higher education programme

-Given by recognized specialists in the ﬁeld, this online course brings the essentials of evidence interpretation applied in the administration of justice.
-It is designed to train practitioners in the most up to date approaches to the evaluation and interpretation of DNA.
-The content is based on the use of likelihood ratios, an approach that is supported by the International Society of Forensic Genetics, the European Network of Forensic Science Institutes and the Association of Forensic Science Providers.
-The course lasts 6 months with a workload per week of 3 hours on the online platform and 1.5 to 2 hours of personal work (in total around 150 hours training).
+Given by recognized specialists in the field, this online course brings the essentials of evidence interpretation applied in the administration of justice.
+It is designed to train practitioners in the most up to date approaches to the evaluation and interpretation of DNA given (sub) source level propositions.

-And, in addition to these two short courses, a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence is proposed to forensic practioners willing to acquire a comprehensive training (around 470 hours training).
+The course team also offers two other online short courses: Advanced DNA interpretation and Essentials of forensic interpretation.
+In addition, a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence is proposed to forensic practitioners willing to acquire a comprehensive training.

-- To provide practioners with a theoretical and practical background in probabilistic and statistical reasoning without leaving their desk (on-line course)
+- To have a theoretical and practical background in probabilistic and statistical reasoning

-- To enable practioners to address challenging DNA casework (e.g. low template DNA, mixtures)
+- To be able to address challenging DNA casework (e.g., low template DNA, mixtures, multiple comparisons)

-- To help practioners explain their reasoning in Court and feel at ease with expert debate and the published literature on DNA interpretation
+- To be able to explain one’s reasoning in court and feel at ease with expert debate and the published literature on DNA interpretation

 - Introduction to probabilistic inference in forensic science

 - Hierarchy of propositions and the principles of forensic interpretation

 - Analysing basic inference problems with Bayesian Networks (BNs) and BNs softwares